airswing/kubectl-downup/README.md

 ## Features
 `downup` will
 - Automatically delete and apply a yaml file
+- Get app name from YAML
 - Get latest pod name based on app
+- Get all container names
 - Use pod name to generate helper scripts (ex: logs, exec) to shortcut usage
 - Every time `downup` is run, helper scripts will be regenerated